Assessing the causal effects of a stochastic intervention in time series data: Are heat alerts effective in preventing deaths and hospitalizations?: Meta-analysis on Multi-site Time Series

 \subsection{Assumptions and Identification}

-Before we formally introduce the new pooled estimator, additional assumptions are needed to allow causal inference from multiple time series.
-We introduce the subscript $i$ to denote the subject, that is, the county in our motivating application.
+There are at least two popular statistical models for meta-analysis, the fixed-effect model and the random-effects model \citep{borenstein2010basic}.
+The fixed-effect model assumes that the underlying true effect is homogeneous for different sites, i.e., there is a common effect across all sites.
+The random-effects model allows effect heterogeneity across sites, whereas assumes the effect in each site is treated as a random sample from a super-population.
+In general, we found the random-effects assumption is more plausible in many applications including our motivating example, allowing us to assume that the true causal effects of heat alerts on health outcomes vary across counties.
+Therefore, we propose a meta-analysis method that relies on a random-effects model to obtain a pooled estimator to summarize the overall causal effect of time series data across multiple counties \citep{dersimonian2015meta}.

-\begin{assumption}[Multiple Subject SUTVA] The potential outcomes are non-anticipating, non-interfering, and consistency, that is $ Y^{\text{obs}}_{i,t} = Y_{i,t}(w^{\text{obs}}_{1:N,1:T}) = Y_{i,t}(w^{\text{obs}}_{1:N,1:t}) = Y_{i,t}(w^{\text{obs}}_{i,1:t}) \ \forall \ i = 1,...,N; t = 1,...,T. $ \end{assumption} Assumption~\ref{consistency_multi} generalizes Assumption~\ref{consistency} under multiple subjects settings.
-An notable constraint, beyond the non-anticipating and consistency which were held in Assumption~\ref{consistency}, is that the potential outcomes for a subject are only affected by their own treatment path, yet not to be affected by spillover effects across other subjects (non-interfering).
+Before introducing the new pooled estimator, we introduce additional assumptions to allow for causal inference that synthesizes evidence from multi-site time series.
+We use the index $i$ to indicate the sites (i.e., counties in our motivating example), for $i \in \{1,2,\ldots,N\}$.
+We denote by $\boldsymbol{\mathcal{F}}_t = \{\mathcal{F}_{1,t},...,\mathcal{F}_{N,t}\}$ the filtration which captures the past information prior to time $t$ in $N$ sites.